First Assistant Attorney General (Medicaid Fraud)

-The Colorado Department of Law is recruiting for the First Assistant Attorney General to help lead the Colorado Medicaid Fraud Control Unit (COMFCU).
+The Colorado Department of Law is recruiting for the First Assistant Attorney General to lead the Colorado Medicaid Fraud Control Unit (COMFCU).
 This is an exciting opportunity to make a difference in the lives of Coloradans!
-The Unit works investigates cases that directly impacts residents of the State of Colorado.
+The Unit works on civil and criminal investigates cases that directly impact residents of the State of Colorado.
 The Office of the Attorney General offers the opportunity to be involved in challenging, interesting, and meaningful work in a collaborative environment supported by leadership committed to effective and innovative law enforcement.

 The Colorado Medicaid Fraud Control Unit (COMFCU) is a multidisciplinary team tasked with two missions, the investigation and prosecution of Medicaid provider fraud and the investigation and prosecution of the abuse and neglect of the most vulnerable Coloradans.
 To that end the work of the COMFCU is primarily focused in three areas:

 - Fraudulent conduct by Medicaid providers and individuals involved with providing Medicaid services.

 - The abuse, neglect, and exploitation of individuals in health care facilities that receive Medicaid funds or in board and care facilities.

 - The recovery of Medicaid overpayments identified in the investigation of fraud, patient abuse and neglect, and financial exploitation of clients.

 The work of COMFCU is some of the most diverse and rewarding work possible for a legal practitioner and provides an opportunity to learn, explore and make the law that will protect the integrity of the program that provides healthcare for those most in need throughout Colorado.

 In this role an individual will be tasked with developing their expertise in the state and federal statutes and regulations that govern medical practitioners, the provision of health care, coverage of medical interventions, the filing of false claims with the government, and kickbacks.